 Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

-After Kirk arrived on the Enterprise and left the bridge for his initial confrontation with Decker, there was a brief scene involving Uhura, Sulu and an alien ensign played by Billy Van Zandt.
-When Van Zandt’s character questions Kirk’s takeover, Uhura observes, “Our chances of coming back from this mission in one piece may have just doubled.”
+After Kirk leaves the bridge for his confrontation with Decker, there is a brief scene involving Uhura, Sulu and an alien ensign played by Billy Van Zandt.
+When Van Zandt’s character questions Kirk’s takeover, Uhura says, “Our chances of coming back from this mission in one piece may have just doubled.”